KylePep/fs-journal/journal/05/questions.md

 07. What is middleware?

   > middleware is software that different applications use to communicate with each other.
-Like a middleman, helps make the information useable by the other
+Like a middleman, helps make the information useable by the other -- mongoose

 08. The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.